aleph2c/miros/doc/i_seeing_your_signals.rst

     if(e.signal == signals.ENTRY_SIGNAL):
       # do something

-On lines **1-2** we see standard state method boiler plate code.
-On line **3** we see how to compare the signal numbers against one another to see if they match.

-It you wanted read the signals name as a string, you would call the ``signal_name`` method of the Event class:
+It you wanted to read an event's signals name as a string, you would call the ``signal_name`` method of the Event class:

 .. code-block:: python